Mondido/net-sdk/README.md

 Let Mondido capture this sensitive information using one of our hosted window or .js solutions to avoid PCI compliance issues.
 https://www.mondido.com/documentation/hosted
 https://www.mondido.com/documentation/mondidojs

+3D-SECURE:
+---
+Since many card transactions require 3D-Secure it is highly recommend that this SDK is implented to prepare payments and refunds, but collecting card data should be done in a Hosted Window environment so that 3D-Secure can be handled by Mondido.

 CONFIGURATION: